eyadaldaoud/Vi-Ai/README.md

-# An ai tools website uses OpenAi Api for ChatGPT 3.5 and DALL-E(Updated)
+# An ai tools website uses OpenAi Api for ChatGPT 3.5 and DALL-E ~ and now it can be ran locally using LM Studio (Updated)
 ## Added Streaming for ChatGPT , so you can see responses as they come in
 ## Converted the app from js to ts
 ## UI Improvements